THE COMMAND PRAYER FOR MOTHER GABRIELLE MARIE:

 through the intercession of the Servant of God Luisa Piccarreta,

 Please bring healing to Mother Gabrielle Marie’s intestines

-and completely heal Mother of colon cancer,
+and completely heal Mother,

 and all those with cancer,

 past, present and future.